KomalMaurya/KomalMaurya/README.md

 ---

 ## 🚀 About Me
-I'm a passionate developer who loves building full-stack web apps,softwares, designing clean user interfaces, and working on real-world problems through code.
-I'm exploring the intersections of AI, IoT, development, and community building through open-source projects and hackathons.
+I'm a passionate developer who loves building full-stack web apps, softwares, designing clean user interfaces, and working on real-world problems through code.
+I'm exploring the intersections of AI, ML, IoT, development, and community building through open-source projects and hackathons.

 - 🔭 Currently working on: DSA and Open Source
 - 🌱 Learning more about: System Design and Advanced ML